ziv/haaretz-reader-poc/README.md

 ### Description
 * Haaretz and Themarker websites are using paywall for reading their premium articles.
-* The paywall is bypassed if user comes from social network link.
+* The paywall is bypassed if user agent is a web crawler (Like Google Bot).
-* This extension add each request a "Referer" header indicate the user came from socical network (Facebook in this case).
+* This extension replace each request a "User-Agent" header with Google Bot.